 Yes, simplicity and speed are two terms used repeatedly.
 They are so that we can now speak of an automatic need, even evident in the business world.
-Yet in the daily management of information services, the reality may be very different and this obviously implies significant challenges.
+Yet in the daily management of information services, the reality may be very different, which obviously implies significant challenges.
 Indeed, this research of performance often results in the selection of highly specialized complex solutions that do not represent the real needs of organizations.

 Simplicity and speed of execution

-It is a challenge to find ways to accelerate the pace of service management (internal and external), while ensuring stability.
-The introduction of automated processes, “workflows” and frameworks advocated by the majority certainly are a solid foundation, but the game is not won.
+Finding ways to accelerate the pace of service management (internal and external) while ensuring stability is a challenge.
+The introduction of automated processes, “workflows,” and frameworks advocated by the majority certainly are a solid foundation, but the game is not won.

-As an IT manager or IT project manager, customization and configuration of ITSM processes are crucial and you will be able to take the next steps without worrying about the stability of your previous implementations.
-The task management is a key point in the efficiency of your IT processes and automating them is even more so.
+As an IT manager or IT project manager, customization and configuration of ITSM processes are crucial, and you can take the next steps without worrying about the stability of your previous implementations.
+Task management is a key point in improving your IT processes; automating them is even more so.

 - automated assignment of tasks to resources